How to create an energy-efficient home

 9. Conserve water

-To cut back on water usage, you can do some relatively easy changes, such as using water-saving showerheads and faucet aerators or by using a shower timer or a toilet tank bag.
+Conserving water not only saves money on water bills but can also reduce energy consumption by using less hot water.
+To cut back on water usage, you can make some relatively easy changes, such as using water-saving showerheads, faucet aerators, a shower timer, or a toilet tank bag.
 Other ideas include buying water-efficient appliances and installing a rainfall shutoff.

 10. Opt for energy-efficient landscaping